RphWbr/visiannot/doc/source/userguide-configuration.rst

 The "Font color" spin boxes specify the font color.

-The "Maximum number of labels in a row" spin box specifies the maximum number of labels to put in a row in the widgets of event annotation and image annotation.
+The "Maximum number of labels in a row" spin box specifies the maximum number of labels to put in a row in the widgets of events annotation and image annotation.

 The "Background color" spin boxes specify the background color of ViSiAnnoT window.